 3rd generation (RZ) | 2024 | 2023 |

 Keep in mind, things like NHTSA recalls can considerably impact a year’s rating.
-More complaints and recalls usually point to a tougher ownership experience.
+More complaints and recalls typically suggest a harder ownership experience.

-Ready to dive into the details of each generation’s standout and problematic years?
+Ready to plunge into the specifics of each generation’s exceptional and troublesome years?

 Let’s go!